deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

     :Required: false
     :type: boolean

-    Add User Specific Data to the created User Account when the Users agrees to it.
+    Add user specific data to the created user account when the users agrees to it.

     The UniqueKey-Feature needs to be activated for it to work properly.